ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 The ImageMaskNet architecture culminates in its combined fully connected layers, where features from the image and mask branches are flattened, merged, and then channeled through a dense neural layer of 128 neurons with ReLU activation.
 This integration harnesses the detailed insights from both the ultrasound imagery and masks.
 The neural network's final layer, reflecting the three distinct classification categories—normal, benign, and malignant—outputs the model's predictive verdict.
 This design aims to capitalize on the rich, complementary information from dual data sources to refine the model's diagnostic acumen for breast cancer detection.

+Data Preprocessing:

+Training Process:

+Model Evaluation and Validation:

+Challenges and Solutions:

+Address any challenges encountered during the model development and training process.

+Discuss the solutions or adjustments made to overcome these challenges.